Brewing Guide

 2. Weigh water and coffee (e.g., 62 g coffee to 1 L water).

-3. Enable the machine’s bloom/pre-infuse setting if available.
+3. Enable bloom/pre-infuse setting if available.
 Keep the basket clean.

 Maintenance: Descale monthly and replace carbon filters per the manual.